Fitness for Purpose

 Data Quality should only be measured within the context of how it will be used.
 The concept of “Fitness for Purpose” is central to any data quality metrics within a data governance program.

 Data Quality should be measured within the context of how it will be used.
 The concept of “Fitness for Purpose” is central to any data quality metrics within a data governance program.

 Many data governance programs struggle right out of the gate as organizations attempt to define data quality standards for enterprise data.
 The governance team will often discover that individual business stakeholders have different, sometimes conflicting needs for some enterprise data.

 There are many reasons why people have a different view of enterprise data.
-We have included just a few examples to illustrate why this occurs:

 Data governance teams can avoid much frustration by defining all data quality measures in terms of the intended use of the data, and by recognizing that data created for different purposes can rarely be combined unless the data model recognizes the context of the origination of the data.

 Martin Dunn was the co-founder of Delos Technology which developed the MDM technology marketed under the Siperian brand.
 The Delos MDM technology introduced many MDM concepts that are now widespread within the MDM discipline including a data steward console to adjudicate match results, opt-in synchronization, cell level delta detection and the concept of measuring trust.